Quick Answer

 The following example is illustrative.
 It describes a typical filing flow and does not predict any individual outcome.

-A Calgary resident with treatment-resistant generalized anxiety disorder and panic disorder met with her psychiatrist to complete Part B. The psychiatrist documented avoidance of basic activities (dressing, leaving home, eating in public) at least 90 percent of the time, supported by a five-year treatment history with multiple medication trials.
-The Part B narrative included specific behavioural examples: requiring 45 to 60 minutes to leave the house due to compulsive checking, refusal of meals during high-anxiety periods, and dependence on a family member for routine errands.
+The Part B narrative included specific behavioural examples.
+These included requiring 45 to 60 minutes to leave the house due to compulsive checking, refusing meals during high-anxiety periods, and depending on a family member for routine errands.
 The Notice of Determination arrived 12 weeks after submission, approving the DTC retroactive to 2023.

 Documentation That Works for anxiety disorders Part B